 All of our ideas our internally generated — we never use the sell side to come up with investment ideas.
 We frequently listen to conference calls or meet with management of companies.

-I’ve seen a lot of companies [in the micro cap space].
-There are companies that I’ll look at for five or ten years before I even own a share.
+I have seen a lot of companies [in the micro cap space].
+There are companies I’ll look at for five or ten years before I even own a share.
 I got an email from one of my former students who said, have you looked at such and such company?
 It’s been on the periphery of my radar for ten years.
 We do look at them, and I keep track of their progress.
 I read through their press releases, and if the stock price falls to a level that becomes extremely attractive, or there is some corporate event, then it moves to the top of the inbox.
 I have a very big inbox, but you have to do triage or prioritize.
 Then there is also maintenance research on existing companies.
-Sometimes we have to go back and do a lot of research if there is something that has changed, but a lot of the times nothing has really changed.
-And again, a lot of these companies take very long-term views in terms of their business plans, so we just want to see if they are executing against their plan.
+Sometimes we have to go back and do a lot of research if there is something that has changed, but much of the time nothing has really changed.
+A lot of these companies take very long-term views in terms of their business plans, so we just want to see if they are executing against their plan.

 Paul Johnson, professor at Columbia Business School:

 For the most part, we keep our eyes open and use past experience to quickly identify what could be interesting.
-If you follow stocks as actively as we do, you really find yourself in the flow of many different potentially interesting names and using past experience prevents you from wasting time on ideas that have a low likelihood of securing a place in the portfolio.
-We also look for ideas in many of the areas that Joel has written about, as well as some of the more standard channels for value investments, such as insider buys and new low lists.
+If you follow stocks as actively as we do, you really find yourself in the flow of many different potentially interesting names, and using past experience prevents you from wasting time on ideas that have a low likelihood of securing a place in the portfolio.
+We also look for ideas in many of the areas that Joel [Greenblatt] has written about, as well as some of the more standard channels for value investments, such as insider buys and new low lists.
 But we have found that most of our ideas have come from simply following many stocks over a long period of time.
-Our experience has been that good ideas don’t come in perfectly spaced installments—they tend to ebb and flow.
-It is always more fun to have a long list of great new ideas, but when the ideas are sparse you have to continue doing company research and wait patiently for opportunities that meet your criteria.
-We find ourselves in the latter situation today.
-As I mentioned earlier, the environment for new ideas can change rapidly.
+Our experience has been that good ideas don’t come in perfectly spaced installments — they tend to ebb and flow.
+It is always more fun to have a long list of great new ideas, but when the ideas are sparse, you have to continue doing company research and wait patiently for opportunities that meet your criteria.
+The environment for new ideas can change rapidly.
 The only thing we can do in the meantime is learn about more companies so that we are better prepared when the tide changes.

 We invest only in Japanese small caps, so we need to build our understanding of our portfolio companies directly.
 The sell-side is a business, and Japanese equities have underperformed for so long that the sell-side has retreated (along with a good chunk of the buy-side), so our investment universe has no research coverage to speak of.
 If one is investing in Toyota, there are plenty of folks out there expressing a view, but our universe is under-researched, under-known, and under-owned.

-For me generating ideas in Asia is no different than in the US (you see, I have this big dartboard…).
-I look for changes, events, and disruptions leading to mis-valuations.
+Generating ideas in Asia is no different than in the U.S. I look for changes, events, and disruptions leading to mis-valuations.
 The changes may apply at the company level, to an industry, or to an entire country.
-So I read a lot of news and company reports.
+I read a lot of news and company reports.
 I talk with friends at other funds.
 I listen to what insightful people on the sell-side have to say.
 Part of the appeal, and challenge, of investing in Asia is that each market and economy is unique.
 Each country is at a different stage of development and has different trading dynamics.
-The Hong Kong market is quite speculative with a lot of fast money and small caps that go up 3x in two months.
-Korea has some similarities.
-But in both markets there are terrific opportunities if you do your own work and are careful.
-Japan has a plethora of liquid stocks, a wide range of industries and is relatively transparent.
-But one has to understand how corporate decision making there differs from other countries.
-Taiwan, Australia and Malaysia are very different economies, but each has stable equity markets supported by big domestic institutional buyers.

 Doug Barnett, president of Quest Management: